bxplpc/120074/readme.md

 Equipped with a multidisciplinary blueprint, we offer our initial implementation of the ByStar digital ecosystem as a starting point towards concrete solutions.
-Todays’s American Internet is mostly a business construct.
+Today’s American Internet is mostly a business construct.
-The current basic model of internet is rooted in the rise-of-the-middle model of corporations exploiting the individual.
+The current basic model of the internet is rooted in the rise-of-the-middle model of corporations exploiting the individual.
 The engineering architecture of the proprietary internet application services is very central.
-Proprietary American corporations the likes of Google, Facebook, Amazon, Microsoft and Apple are positioned in the middle and monitor, control and expolit citizens of the world.
+Proprietary American corporations the likes of Google, Facebook, Amazon, Microsoft and Apple are positioned in the middle and monitor, control and exploit citizens of the world.
 The engineering architecture of Libre-Halaal ByStar Digital Ecosystem is distinctly different.
-The multidisciplinary blue print that we have provided can be the basis for de-Americanization, de-IPR-ization and redecentralization of internet application services.
+The multidisciplinary blueprint that we have provided can be the basis for de-Americanization, de-IPR-ization and redecentralization of internet application services.